Ring and ride

 Ring and Ride is a door-to-door service and has been running for over 30 years – one of the largest such services in the world!
 The minibuses used have ramps and lifts, so if you’re a wheelchair user or find steps difficult, you can easily use the service.

-The service currently operates on Monday to Saturday from 8.30am to 3.30pm, excluding Christmas Day, Boxing Day, New Year’s Day and Bank Holiday Mondays.
+The service currently operates on Monday to Friday between 8.00am and 5.30pm and Saturday between 8.30am and 3.30pm, excluding Christmas Day, Boxing Day, New Year’s Day and Bank Holiday Mondays.

-You can get to local destinations in your neighbourhood and up to half a mile into an adjoining area.
-A limited cross-boundary service will allow you to travel beyond the half-mile limit, to anywhere in operating areas adjoining your own.
-When travelling you can take a companion with you, but you just need to book in advance.
-You may also take dependent children with you.
+You can get to local destinations in your neighbourhood and you can take a companion and dependent children with you, but you just need to book in advance.

 Booking a trip

-Once you are a registered, you can book your trips easily by calling the friendly team on 0330 053 8141 or sending an email to email@example.com
+Once you are a registered, you can book your trips easily by calling the friendly team on 0330 053 8141 or on the Ring and Ride Website.

 Registered user (Aged 16+) and Essential Escort/Carer